habeducation/habeducation.github.io/pages/haba.markdown

 ### Will I be liable for the loss of HABA devices?

-We will never hold you liable for the loss of our equipment in the case that the devices fail.
+We will never hold you liable for the loss of our equipment in the case that the devices fail or become unrecoverable.
 Even in cases in which you make a mistake in good faith, we will not hold you liable.
 We advise you to follow our instructions to ensure a successful recovery.

 ## More details about our Assistance Coverage